RifkiSalim/FCC-Cert_DrumMachine/README.md

 6. Click on the drum pads with your mouse or use the keyboard to trigger sounds.

-Replace `<repository-url>` with the actual URL of your project's repository on a platform like GitHub.

 ## License

 Please consult [LICENSE.md](LICENSE.md) for information on how this project is licensed.